gmkhussain/frontend/README.md

 ### Low-level Front-End Toolkit
 I realised I was doing the same thing over and over when starting a new build so decided to create my own mini package which has the basics for starting a simple static or dynamic web site.
+#### The first version of Frontized, (at that time named Bootstrap Extended, later referred to as Frontized) made its debut on Sep 10, 2015.

 **NOTE** that this package has a dependency [Bootstrap 3.1](https://github.com/twbs/bootstrap) which already  installed as well.